woodpecker-ci/infrastructure/README.md

 > You can execute specific parts of the deployment by using a filter.
 > For example to only update `woodpecker` you could use: `./ansible.sh ansible-playbook playbooks/run.yaml --tags woodpecker`

-## Local SSH connection
+## SSH

 - Use `./ssh.sh`.
 This will decrypt the local SSH key and connect to the server.
-(Only works if you're allowed to decrypt the key.)
+(Only works if you have the vault password stored in `vault-pass.secret`)